ratwolfzero/Quaternion_3D_Rotation/README.md

 $$i^2 = j^2 = k^2 = ijk = -1$$

-From this, the multiplication rules emerge:
+These fundamental relations lead to the non-commutative multiplication rules:

 $$
 \begin{aligned}